-There are many Virginia urban legends about haunted places in Charlottesville.
-One such tale is the Dunlora Mansion legend, which tells of witchcraft, violence, and grisly murder.
-It is said that over a hundred years ago, a group of Boy Scouts and their Scoutmaster stopped for the night in the woods on the Dunlora plantation, and none of the children ever left alive.
+There are many Virginia-based urban legends about haunted places in Charlottesville.
+One such tale is about the Dunlora Mansion, which tells of witchcraft, violence, and grisly murder.
+It is said that over a hundred years ago, a group of Boy Scouts and their Scoutmaster stopped for the night in the woods on the Dunlora plantation.
+However, none of the children ever left alive.
 Was it the Scoutmaster who killed them all, or was it something far more sinister?
-We may never know, but the bloody legend still persists.
+We may never know, but the bloody legend persists.

-When it comes to the haunting of Dunlora Mansion, and other plantation hauntings, there are many questions we may never find answers to.
-Where is this ancient farm house, and did it really house a witch?
-What happened to the Boy Scouts, and who was responsible?
-Did any of this even happen at all, or is it all something concocted without a shred of fact?
+When it comes to the Dunlora Mansion and other plantation hauntings, some questions don't have answers.
+Where is this ancient building, and did a witch live there?
+What happened to the Boy Scouts?
+Did any of this even occur at all, or is it something concocted without a shred of fact?

-Whatever you believe, you can rest assured that the stories will live on for generations to come.
-They will also be fueled by those who seek out the haunted land... even if they illegally trespass in order to do so.
+Whatever you believe, you can rest assured the stories will live on for generations to come.
+They will also endure when curious ghost hunters seek out the haunted land... even if they must illegally trespass to do so.

 Six Boy Scouts And Their Leader Decided To Camp In The Woods

-In the summer of 1920, six young Boy Scouts and their Scout Leader set out for a camping trip in the woods near Charlottesville.
-It was their very first outing with this new leader, and he was not familiar with the forest they were hiking through, nor had he heard the tales of the mysterious witch or ghost in the area.
-For this reason, they unknowingly passed onto her property at Dunlora and decided that this would be a fine place to camp for the evening.
+In the summer of 1920, six young Boy Scouts and their Scoutmaster set out for a camping trip in the woods near Charlottesville.
+It was the boys' first outing with this new leader.
+Unfortunately, the Scout leader was neither familiar with the forest they were hiking through, nor had he heard the tales of the mysterious witch or ghost in the area.
+For this reason, they unknowingly passed onto the witch's property at Dunlora and decided this seemed like a suitable place to camp for the evening.

-At first, everything went pretty normally.
-The group set up their tents, cooked dinner, and then when night feel, they all went to bed.
-It would be the last night the troop ever spent together... at least alive.
+At first, everything went okay.
+The group set up their tents, cooked dinner, and when night fell, they all went to bed.
+It was the last night the troop ever spent together... at least alive.

 The Boys Went Missing During The Night